 None of this is real.

-Our existence, at its most basic level, is the time-delayed, distorted interpretation by a paranoid imperfect brain of grossly underpowered sensory stimulus.
+Our existence, at its most basic level, is the time-delayed, distorted interpretation by a paranoid imperfect brain of grossly incomplete sensory input.

 These interpretations are filtered through risk-averse, judgmental, scared thoughts until they reach what we, with some hubris, call ‘consciousness’ or ‘me’.

 You know… the thing that makes us way more worthwhile than that dog over there, which spends their day frolicking around, playing with tennis balls and sitting on shady porches watching the world go by.

 My life as of late has become buried in the amorphous swirl of impending change.
 As we know, our minds do not like change.
 We also do not like things to remain the same.
 We screw ourselves both ways.
 Balance is important.